 - Bolster admissions and improve funding for students who are Black, Indigenous or people of color

-The Urban Planning Racial Justice Fund was established to support student fellowships and assistantships for Master of Urban and Regional Planning and Ph.D. students, supporting students who are pursuing racial justice, and helping to diversify the student body and the field of planning.
+The Urban Planning Equity, Diversity, and Inclusion (EDI) Fund established to support student fellowships and assistantships for Master of Urban and Regional Planning and Ph.D. students, supporting students who are pursuing racial justice, and helping to diversify the student body and the field of planning.
 The priority for financial assistance will be assisting students from underrepresented minorities.
 Please consider making a donation to the fund.

 If you prefer to send your donation by mail or make your donation via phone, please contact Laura Scarano at email@example.com or (908) 642-4104.